Midwest Food Bank: History

-Midwest Food Bank was founded by David Keiser and his family on their family farm in Bloomington, Illinois, in 2003, where they turned their barn into a distribution center for local food banks.
+In 2003, Midwest Food Bank was founded by David Keiser and his family on their Bloomington, Illinois family farm after turning a barn into a distribution center for local food banks.
 Unlike most food banks, which keep their operations focused locally, Midwest has since expanded to ten locations across the United States, one in Haiti and another in Kenya.

 Midwest Food Bank began participating in disaster relief during Hurricane Katrina, to which it contributed approximately 150 semi-trucks of supplies.
 It has since contributed to disaster relief operations for other natural disasters, including Hurricanes Harvey, Michael, Laura, Henri, and Ida; the 2021 Texas power crisis; the 2021 Haitian earthquake; and the 2022 Kentucky floods.
 In March 2022, in response to the Russian invasion of Ukraine, Midwest partnered with Convoy of Hope to send 240,000 Tender Mercies packets to refugees in Romania.

 Midwest Food Bank saw an increase in the demand for food during the COVID-19 pandemic.
 Simultaneously, food shortages caused a reduction in donations of surplus, forcing Midwest to buy products that were normally donated at higher prices than usual, which triggered a financial crisis.
 To continue operating safely, Midwest reduced its staff to a small core of regular volunteers and began selecting and loading food into partner agencies' representatives' vehicles instead of allowing them to enter its warehouses and choose products themselves.
 To ease distribution, it began packaging family food boxes, which contain enough shelf-stable food to feed a family of four persons for four or five days.

 Midwest Food Bank's operations were also impacted by the 2021–2022 inflation surge.
 Inventory and logistics director Michael Hoffman reported that increases in the price of diesel fuel, estimated by executive director Marcie Luhigo to cost an additional five hundred dollars per tank per semi-truck, caused it to expend its annual fuel budget within the first five months; chief resource officer Jada Hoerr reported the price of contracting truckers also increased two- to threefold.
 Additionally, higher food prices led to the demand reported by Midwest's partner agencies increasing by as much as 28 percent in some areas.